 Since 2007, Dmitry Chernyshenko has been a member of the Council on the development of physical culture and sport under the President of the Russian Federation.

-Since 2015, he is the General Director and Chief Executive Officer of Gazprom-Media, the biggest media group in Russia and Western Europe.
+From 2015 to 2020 Dmitry Chernyshenko was the General Director and Chief Executive Officer of Gazprom-Media, the biggest media group in Russia and Western Europe.
 Under the leadership of Dmitry Chernyshenko, the company strengthened its position as the leading player on the Russian media market and demonstrated revenue and operating profit growth.

 Chernyshenko significantly expanded the business: currently, 8100 employees work in the company, and the holding includes 144 companies, among which there are 9 federal TV channels, 12 sport TV channels, 17 thematic channels, 10 radio stations.